 Most courses occur once a week and generally during the evening (4:30-7:00 and 7:15-9:45, typically), except in summer.
 In summer, the majority of courses are held during the afternoon and evening, although during an abbreviated 5 week semester.
 Some courses are offered in an online or hybrid format.
 See the Appendix for a chart identifying the semester courses are typically taught, as well as the percentage of the course that is offered online.
 Note that occasionally courses may be taught in additional semesters other than marked in this chart-students should always consult with their faculty advisor prior to scheduling.

-Students must complete 60 credits hours within the following course distribution:
+Students must complete 60 credits hours within the following course distribution.
+Please see the graduate bulletin for the official program requirements: